tecladocode/web-dev-bootcamp/curriculum/section04/lectures/04_html_categories/README.md

 ## Sectioning content

-Sectioning content includes specific container types for grouping other elements into meaningful collections.
+Sectioning content includes special container elements used for grouping other elements into meaningful collections.
 This category includes elements like `<article>`, `<section>` and `<nav>`.

-`<article>` elements mark some self-contained content within the HTML document.
-This might be product cards on an e-commerce site, or blog posts.
-Like many HTML elements, its use case is a lot broader than the name would initially imply.

-The `<section>` element is similar to `<article>`, but a `<section>` represents content which wouldn't stand on its own.
-It requires some additional context.

-Note that `<article>` elements can be inside `<section>` elements, but `<section>` elements also make sense inside `<article>` elements, particularly in the context of something like a news report.

-`<nav>` is perhaps the most straightforward element in this category to understand.
-It's a container for navigation items, like links in a header bar.
+We're going to talk about each of these elements in detail later in this section, as you're going to be using them *a lot*!

 ::: warning Notable exceptions
 One thing to note is that the `<header>`, `<main>`, and `<footer>` elements are not considered sectioning content.
 Instead, they're considered flow content.